COVID-19 related information

 The park and its facilities are the result of many collaborative partnerships involving the City of Portland, Metro, the Columbia Slough Watershed Council, and many community members.
 Portions of the park were used as a junkyard before they were acquired, and over 2,000 tires were removed in the process of restoring the area to a nature park.
 PP&R manages the park, and the Columbia Slough Watershed Council has offices onsite.

-The best access to the park is from the entrance at 7040 NE 47 Avenue, a ¼ mile north of Columbia Blvd.
+The best access to the park is from the entrance at 7040 NE 47 Avenue, a quarter of a mile north of Columbia Blvd.
 TriMet bus #75 makes a stop at the corner of NE 47th Avenue and Columbia Blvd and visitors can walk north from there to the park entrance.
 Bike racks are located inside the entrance near the west pond.